userHarpreet/frameSplit/README.md

 ## Usage

-To split an MKV file into frames, run the following command:
+To split an video file into frames, run the following command:

 ```bash
 python frameSplit.py [--start-time START_TIME] [--end-time END_TIME] [--fps FPS] [--image-type {jpg,png,bmp}] video_path output_dir
 ```

-This will extract all frames from the `video.mkv` file and save them as PNG images in the specified output directory.
+This will extract all frames from the `video` file and save them as PNG images in the specified output directory.

 ## Options